7 Deadly Job Interview Mistakes

 Candidate: "When I first joined my previous company, I was asked to take over the implementation of a new marketing automation system, which was already six months behind schedule.
 (Situation) It was tough motivating the team who were burnt out and skeptical after the previous false starts.
 (Task) However, I made it a point to overcommunicate, celebrate small wins, and bring in temporary resources to regain momentum.
 (Action) I consider this project a failure because we launched two months later than the revised timeline.
 However, we ended up delivering a very successful implementation that doubled the company's revenue after the first year.
 (Result) In retrospect, I could have started the recruitment process for temporary help earlier instead of waiting until the project was re-scoped.
 Now, I always make sure to have a pipeline of promising full-time and temporary workers ready for contingencies.
 (Lesson)"

-While being honest is admirable, some details are best left unsaid during an interview.
+While being honest is admirable, some details about your personal life are best left unsaid during an interview.
 Divulging overly personal information or revealing company secrets from previous roles can raise red flags and may even cause legal problems for you or your interviewers.

 What you don't want to say during a job interview: